top of page

 • Mice

-Not every cat has the inclination to hunt, some prefer to sit in a sunbeam and chill.
+Not every cat hunts; some prefer to sit in a sunbeam and chill.
 However, any cat left to roam outside is a potential threat to wildlife, especially to babies.
 And there are many threats to your cat’s welfare that can be easily avoided by keeping them indoors.

 How to Protect Wildlife and Cats

 The best way to protect wildlife from cats is to keep cats indoors.
-Keeping cats indoors also keeps them safe too.
+Keeping cats indoors keeps them safe, too.

-Compared to the great outdoors, your home environment is extremely boring for your cat.
-A lack of a stimulating environment is one of the many reasons why over 50% of cats are overweight.
-Learn more about how obesity is a growing problem for cats- here.
-To keep wildlife and your cat safe- you need to make a conscious effort to provide your cat with the physical and mental enrichment they need to stay healthy.
+Compared to the great outdoors, your home environment is quite boring for your cat.
+A lack of stimulation is one of the many reasons why over 50% of cats are overweight.
+To keep wildlife and your cat safe, you need to make a conscious effort to provide your cat with the physical and mental enrichment they need to stay healthy.

-• Build a catio so your cat can have a protected way to enjoy the outdoors
+• Build a catio so your cat can have a safe way to enjoy the outdoors.

-• Schedule at least 10 minutes of cat wand playing with your cat a day
+• Schedule at least 10 minutes of cat wand playing with your cat 3 times per day.

-Let’s stay in touch!
-Sign up today to receive news and updates from Duo Duo Project.
+Sign up to receive news and updates from Duo Duo Project.

 Comments